 One important focus of this paper is to understand the role of invoice mills in facilitating VAT's noncompliance.
-As I note in section II.E, invoice mills arise naturally in the low-enforcement, high-informality setting of developing countries, bridging the gap created by broken VAT chains.
-Figure A.V illustrates this empirically, plotting the number of blacklisted firms that file a return in the given tax period (month).
-Since blacklisting proxies if a firm is an invoice mill, the plot captures how the stock of invoice mills evolves over time in the Pakistani VAT system.
+As I note in section II.E, invoice mills arise naturally in the low-enforcement, high-informality setting of developing countries, bridging the gaps created by broken VAT chains.
+Figure A.V illustrates this empirically, plotting the stock of invoice mills in Pakistan's VAT over time.
 Invoice mills appeared soon after the destination-based VAT was implemented in the country.
-Their stock grew sharply in the next few years, reaching a peak of around 1750 in 2003.
-The rising trend was partly reversed in 2003, when the new mechanism to blacklist firms came into effect.
-But a sharper decline occurred after 2005, when the zero-rating sion of Pakistan.

-&lt;sup>24Note that blacklisting began from the tax year 2003, and therefore most of the returns included in this plot were filed at the time the firms had still not been declared blacklist and invoices issued by reform became applicable.
-The initial evidence thus suggests that invoice mills primarily exist to serve the export refund market (their numbers decline as the tax rate on five major export-oriented industries declined to zero).
-To explore this point further, I next look at the activity reported by these firms
+Their number grew sharply in the next few years, reaching a peak in 2003.
+It partly reversed then, as the new mechanism to blacklist firms came into effect.
+But a much sharper decline occurred after 2005, when the zero-rating reform became applicable.
+The initial evidence thus suggests that invoice mills primarily exist to serve the export refund market (their numbers plummet as the tax rate on five major export-oriented industries falls to zero).
+To explore this point further, I next look at the activity reported by them.

-Figure A.VI looks at the evolution of VAT outcomes reported by invoice mills, replicating the event-study analysis of Figure III.
-Since invoice mills (blacklisted and suspended firms) form only 7% of the treatment sample, the results are noisier than the complete sample results.
-Yet the pattern of responses is very similar.
-All four outcomes-sales, purchases, exports, non-export sales-fall sharply at the time of the reform, with purchases falling more than any other outcome.
+Figure A.VI examines the trajectory of VAT outcomes of invoice mills, replicating the event-study analysis of Figure III.
+Since invoice mills comprise only 7% of the treatment sample, the results are noisier than the baseline results.
+Yet the pattern of responses is similar.
+All four outcomes fall sharply at the time of the reform, with purchases falling more than any other outcome.
 Table A.X formalizes these results.
-I estimate a triple-difference version of model (9), exploring any differential response of invoice mills from other treated firms.
-Unsurprisingly, mills' responses are larger than those of other treated firms.
-But since they constitute only a small proportion of the overall sample, their larger responses do not affect the average too much: the double-difference $treat \times after$ coefficient is always within the 95% confidence interval around the baseline coefficient.
+I estimate a triple-difference version of model (8), exploring any differential response of invoice mills relative to other treated firms.
+Unsurprisingly, mills' responses are stronger, but given their smaller number their stronger responses do not affect the overall average significantly: the double-difference coefficient is always within the 95% confidence interval around the baseline coefficient.

-One notable feature of the event study plots in Figure A.VI is that the outcomes of mills spike just before the reform.
+Importantly, the event study plots in Figure A.VI show that the outcomes spike just before the tax cut.
 This spike is particularly prominent in the top four panels of the figure.
-To explore this finding further, Figure VI plots the aggregate values of the six outcomes of mills in each month.
-Relative to the within-firm average changes shown in Figure A.VI, this figure displays the aggregate level of each outcome, illustrating more clearly the magnitude of spurious input tax credit injected into the system by invoice mills.
-Strikingly, all outcomes exhibit a sharp spike just before the zero-rating reform took effect.
-For example, aggregate purchases jump from the prereform average level of around PKR 5 billion to 30 billion one tax period before the reform, i.e. in May 2005.
-This sharp jump is followed by an even sharper fall, whereby purchases reduce to PKR 3.6 billion in July 2005 and to 1.8 billion in November 2005.

-This large concentration of activity on the wrong side of the reform is puzzling.
-Under any standard model of tax behavior, a large tax cut reducing the rate from 15% to 0% would induce some inter-temporal shifting of activity from the high-tax them were still legal tender.
-In subsequent analysis, I break down these firms' behavior around the event of blacklisting, looking at the pre- and post-blacklisting periods separately.
+To probe this result further, Figure VI examines the aggregate values of these six outcomes in each month.
+These plots show the aggregate level of each outcome, highlighting the size of spurious input tax credit injected into the system by invoice mills.
+Strikingly, all outcomes feature a sharp spike just before the tax cut.
+For example, aggregate purchases jump from the prereform average of around PKR 5 billion to 30 billion one month before the tax cut (May 2005).
+This six-fold rise is followed by even sharper fall as purchases plummet to PKR 3.6 billion in July 2005 and to 1.8 billion in November 2005.
+Such a large concentration of activity on the wrong side of the reform is puzzling.
+Under any standard model of tax behavior a large tax cut would induce some inter-temporal shifting of activity toward the low-tax period.
+Shifting in the opposite direction strengthens the conclusion that invoice mills are primarily refund generating devices: they are injecting spurious input tax credit into the system while the goods are still standard-rated.
+Doing so will maximize the refunds their buyers can obtain in accordance with the mechanism outlined in section II.E.